crashoverride777/swifty-ads/README.md

 ### Add SwiftyAds.plist

 Download the template plist and add it to your projects main bundle.
-Than enter your required ad unit ids and under age settings.
+Than enter your required ad unit ids and under age of consent setting.
 You can remove unused ad unit ids from the plist as they are optional.

 [Template ](Downloads/SwiftyAdsPlistTemplate.zip)

 ### Link AppTrackingTransparency framework

-- [Link](https://developers.google.com/admob/ump/ios/quick-start#update_your_infoplist) the AppTrackingTransparency framework otherwise ATT alerts will not display
+[Link](https://developers.google.com/admob/ump/ios/quick-start#update_your_infoplist) the AppTrackingTransparency framework otherwise ATT alerts will not display

 ### Setup